Frequently Asked Questions

 Periodontists – these specialists focus on the health of the gums and their underlying bone.
 For those with gum problems in particular sites or perhaps have had the fortune of generalized gum disease that is severe, periodontists can offer solutions that will allow patients to maintain their teeth for longer.
 Increasingly, people can also have their gums reshaped if they do not like the look of their smiles.

-Finally, denturists are those who can provide removable replacements for teeth if some or all teeth are missing from a mouth.
+Denturists – They are the ones who can provide removable replacements for teeth if some or all teeth are missing from a mouth.
 Denturist offices cannot take x-rays and cannot legally provide a comprehensive evaluation of a mouth.
 For that, a patient in Barrie would still need to go to a dentist.
 Also, since only the removable appliances can be offered, a separate visit to a dental office would be required in order to receive information about fixed (i.e.: non-removable) tooth replacement options.
 Obviously, there would again be added time and expense to receive the same services.

 The bottom line: we always recommend that a dentist be consulted first about oral health.
 Once complete, then visits to a dental specialist, dental hygienist, or denturist can be carried out with a measure of confidence that things are well coordinated.